Tr – Azam Ali, an Ahmadi Moslem, Ch 00 – Introduction

 Almighty God’s one rule of universal application in the Holy Qor-aan is as follows.

-Wa ja-ul-naa koom sha-oo-bun wa qua-baa-aiy-la lay ta-aa-ra-foo سُوۡرَةُ الحُجرَات – Ch: 049, Verse 014
+Wa ja-ul-naa koom sha-oo-bun wa qua-baa-aiy-la lay ta-aa-ra-foo سُوۡرَةُ الحُجرَات – Ch: 049, Verse 014 We formed you into tribes and clans so you can identify each other.
+049:014

 The British government in India had published a book that I saw in 1970’s in the hands of Tom Dowling who was the Vice Counsel in the American Embassy in Lahore.
 The book was a record of the pedigree of notable families of Punjab.
 The British always preferred the pedigree when looking for bold, courageous, devoted, loyal and sincere workers to lead masses and control them.
 They obviously looked for the best genes to run their Empire.
 The list included the Buttar clan who at that time were mostly Sikh.

 The Sikh Maharaja Ranjeet Singh (1780 –1839) had a royal wrestler.
 The legend runs that he publicized that anyone who defeated his wrestler would be rewarded with whoever he chose.
 One Buttar accepted the challenge and defeated the wrestler.
-The reward he chose was all land that the buffalo whose milk he lived on could circle in a day.
+The reward he chose was all that land which his buffalo whose milk he lived on could circle in a day.
 His wish was granted.
 He lived on that land with his sons Kartar Singh and Pandora Singh in a hamlet that became known as Kirto.
 In time, their progeny grew in number, their hamlet expanded in size, and those living in Kirto returned to Iss-laam.
-Later an irrigation canal ran through their stronghold and divided it into two villages named Kirto and Pandori.
+Later an irrigation canal was run through their stronghold and divided it into two villages named Kirto and Pandori.
 The internet maps of early 21st Century AD showed the names of these villages changed to Kirto Sharif and Pandora Sharif.

 Moslem Inheritance law (004:012 and 004:013) by the end of 19th century had led to the fragmented holdings of land among the Buttars of Kirto.
 The rivalries and violent revenges earned them the notoriety and history of family squabbles and violent feuds that resembled the fabled violent confrontations of Hatfield’s and Mccoy’s in American folklore.